Did you know...

-Storm overflows are used to prevent sewers flooding our homes, gardens and streets.
-They act as a safety valve, diverting some of the rainwater and foul water into watercourses.
-Thames Water call this mixture 'storm discharge'.
-Although it does contain some untreated sewage, storm discharge is heavily diluted because it's mostly rainwater.
+Storm overflows are like a safety net that stops sewers from flooding houses, gardens and streets.
+They help by sending some of the rainwater and dirty water into rivers and streams.
+Thames Water calls this mixture ‘storm discharge’.
+Even though it has some untreated sewage, storm discharge is mostly water, so it is diluted a lot.

 This is an interactive dashboard that shows the discharge activity at permitted locations by Thames Water.